Let’s write a Haskell Language Server plugin

 -- The title of the command is just the minimal explicit import decl

-let title = T.pack $ prettyPrint explicit
+let title = T.pack $ printWithoutUniques explicit

--- the range of the code lens is the span of the original import decl
+-- The range of the code lens is the span of the original import decl

 _range :: Range = realSrcSpanToRange l

--- the code lens has no extra data
+-- The code lens has no extra data

 _xdata = Nothing

--- an edit that replaces the whole declaration with the explicit one
+-- An edit that replaces the whole declaration with the explicit one

-edit = WorkspaceEdit (Just editsMap) Nothing
+edit = WorkspaceEdit (Just editsMap) Nothing Nothing

-editsMap = HashMap.fromList [(uri, List [importEdit])]
+editsMap = Map.fromList [(uri, [importEdit])]

 importEdit = TextEdit _range title

--- the command argument is simply the edit
+-- The command argument is simply the edit

 _arguments = Just [toJSON $ ImportCommandParams edit]

--- create the command
+-- Create the command

-_command <- Just <$> mkLspCommand pId importCommandId title _arguments
+_command = Just $ mkLspCommand pId importCommandId title _arguments

--- create and return the code lens
+-- Create and return the code lens

 return $ Just CodeLens{..}